Home/Products/Mesacol 1g Suppository/

 FAQs:

-Q. My symptoms have improved can I stop using Mesacol 1g Suppository?
+My symptoms have improved can I stop using Mesacol 1g Suppository?

 Continue to use Mesacol 1g Suppository as advised by the doctor, even if you feel better at the beginning of your treatment.
 Do not stop using Mesacol 1g Suppository without consulting your doctor.

-Q. I am suffering from ulcerative colitis (UC) and piles can I use Mesacol 1g Suppository?
+I am suffering from ulcerative colitis (UC) and piles can I use Mesacol 1g Suppository?

-Mesacol 1g Suppository is used for the treatment of ulcerative colitis, however, you should not start using the medicine on your own.
+Mesacol 1g Suppository is used for the treatment of ulcerative colitis; however, you should not start using the medicine on your own.
 Consult a doctor who will prescribe you the right dose and duration of treatment and will address any related or other concerns that you have.

-Q. Can I drink alcohol while using Mesacol 1g Suppository?
+Can I drink alcohol while using Mesacol 1g Suppository?

-You should avoid alcohol if you have ulcerative colitis, as alcohol will irritate your stomach and intestine which will worsen your condition.
+You should avoid alcohol if you have ulcerative colitis, as alcohol will irritate your stomach and intestines, which will worsen your condition.
 Although alcohol does not interfere with the working of Mesacol 1g Suppository, you should consult your doctor before using alcohol.

-Q. When is the best time to use Mesacol 1g Suppository?
+What is the best time to use Mesacol 1g Suppository?